Jigsaw-23122002/Blockchain/Readme.md

 ## Nonce Range

 Nonce is a 32 bit integer.
 So we can max generate 2<sup>32</sup>-1 nonce values i.e. around 4 billion nonce values.
 This simply implies that we can generate at max 4 billion hashes for any particular block.
+Also SHA-256 is a 64 character long string and at every place we have 16 choices of hexadecimal numbers.So there are 16<sup>64</sup> hashes possible.(i.e. 2<sup>256</sup> hashes)